Reel-Energy/hiring-project-ml-engineer/README.md

 1. How you solved the task.
 There are many ways to approach a task like this.
 2. Your reasoning about choosing this solution.
-3. How you would manage a model deployed to production over time.
+3. How you would manage a model deployed to production over time - we will discuss this at the interview.